-Interestingly enough, of some those blacks constitute districts in which а majority population, you have either white or Latino representatives, but in none of the districts where blacks were a minority of the voting age population was there a black representative.
+Interestingly enough, some of those blacks constitute a majority districts which in population, you have either white Latino or representatives, but in none of the districts where blacks were a minority of the voting age population was there a black representative.

-Racially polarized voting is what kind of 16 binds this all together.
-We'd love to have a color 17 blind society in terms of the way things operate, but in terms of voting it just doesn't operate that way.
+Racially polarized voting is what kind of binds this all together.
+We'd love to have a color blind society in terms of the way things operate, but in terms of voting it just doesn't operate that way.
 And so majority-minority districts are a response to that.

-21 And going to Mr. Gaddie's Table 4 and what 22 he handed out this morning, his various tables, you'll 23 see that in Table 3 in 1984, blacks participated at a 24 higher rate than whites in Mississippi, and their 25 registration level was higher, but yet there were only we have the second
+And going to Mr. Gaddie's Table 4 and what he handed out this morning, his various tables, you'll see that in Table 3 in 1984, blacks participated at a higher rate than whites in Mississippi, and their registration level was higher, but yet there were only